Opinion | A revealing Joe Manchin quote helps explain why we’re in deep trouble

 That’s in part because of the Senate’s large skew toward White rural voters and its granting of outsize power to small states, which ensures that 50 Democrats in the Senate represent tens of millions more people than the 50 Republicans do while having the same number of legislative votes.

-As political scientist Jake Grumbach points out, this has particular ramifications on global warming, granting small fossil-fuel states outsize power over our climate agenda.
+As political scientist Jake Grumbach points out, this has particular ramifications on global warming, granting small fossil-fuel states disproportionate power over our climate agenda.
 Gallingly, now that outsize power holds sway over our ability to exercise international leadership on the issue in a way that might help avert a global trajectory toward catastrophe.

 Manchin is right that it’s brutally hard for him to survive while participating in passing the Democratic agenda, which is unpopular in his deeply red state.